tytydraco/yessleep/out/This_Way.md

 To be honest, "I'm going to die" wasn't a coherent thought in my head; it was more primal than that—a visceral sensation that grips you.
 Those who have felt it know what I mean.
 It's not about thinking in words; it's about experiencing a raw, unfiltered surge of dread.
 Panic is the essence of fear, a state where planning and logic are drowned out by an overwhelming wave of despair.

 I collapsed onto the scorched earth, feeling the sting of the hot sand against my hands and knees.
-My tears fell, disappearing almost instantly as they met the ground, a poignant symbol of my fleeting life being swallowed by the unforgiving soul of the desert.
+My tears fell, disappearing almost instantly as they met the ground, a poignant symbol of my fleeting life being consumed by the unforgiving soul of the desert.

 As I sat there, a small but vibrant splash of color caught my eye—a red bird, flitting from one parched tree to another.
 It was the first sign of life I had seen in what felt like an eternity.
 The sight of it sparked a flicker of hope in my heart.
 Perhaps, I thought, this bird knows where to find water.